-The town of Asnelles in Calvados is located at the west end of Gold, a beach area dedicated to the disembarkation of the 50th British infantry division.
-The Allies define Asnelles as belonging to the beach area coded “Item” of Gold Beach.
+The town of Asnelles in Calvados is located at the west end of Gold, a beach area dedicated to the landing of the 50th British infantry division.
+The Allies define Asnelles as belonging to the beach area coded “Jig” of Gold Beach.

 This locality is located at the junction between the 352nd and the 716th German infantry divisions.
 That is why the western outlets are held by the 1st Battalion of the Grenadier-Regiment 916 of the 352.
 Infantry Division while the rest is under the control of the 716.
 Infantry Division (Ost Battalion 441 and Infantry-Regiment 736)

 The defense of Asnelles consists of two strongpoints baptized Wn 36 and Wn 37.
 The first is located to the east of Asnelles, at the place La Cabane des Douanes.
 Two principal constructions form this point of support, one for anti-tank guns of 50 mm (KWK L / 42) and the other for machine guns with several firing points.
 The Wn 37 is located directly to the north of the commune, at the place called Le Hamel, and consists of a 88 mm gun.
 A third point of support is located between Asnelles and Saint-Côme-de-Fresné: it consists of an anti-tank wall located directly on the beach, two casemates for anti-tank 50 mm Shelter for staff.
 It also includes a 50 mm mortar (Gr.W).